-My research mainly focuses on deviations from Covered Interest Parity (CIP)— a measure of dollar liquidity condition for non-US borrowers, either looking at its spillover effect on the output of non-US countries or how political risk affects CIP deviations after the Global Financial Crisis.
+My research mainly focuses on deviations from Covered Interest Parity (CIP)—a measure of dollar liquidity condition for non-US borrowers.
+Specifically, I explore the spillover effect of dollar liquidity on trade flows of non-US firms and output of non-US countries, as well as the role of political risk in explaining CIP deviations after the Global Financial Crisis.

 Research Interests